adamchainz/pelican_novapost/content/django-configuration-files-rebased.rst

   PROD.

 * ``etc/`` is both generated with templates and under local version control.
-  I am to explain this below.
+  I will explain this below.
 For now, remember it contains all application-level local configuration, just like ``/etc/`` contains all machine-level configuration.